zhenghao-li/Data_Mining/EX2/Exercise2.md

 </table>

-Table 3.7 shows the comparison of two approaches based on their performance evaluation measures.
-If we evaluate the two approaches based on their error rates, it can be concluded that the second approach of thresholding the shares of articles first and then using classification as a second step performs better than the first approach.
-It produces an absolute improvement of about 6% over the method of using the linear regression model first and then thresholding.
-In addition, the classification method gives lower false positive rates compared to the linear regression (relative improvement of about 45%).
-However, obtained improvements in the error rate and false positive rate of the classification model comes in the expense of its relatively lower true positive rates.
-As the linear regression model performs better in predicting continuous variables, not discrete outcomes, it potentially has more room for errors that comes from choosing the threshold for the followed discretization.
+Table 3.7 shows the comparison of two approaches based on their performance evaluation.
+If we evaluate the two approaches based on their error rates, it can be concluded that the second approach of thresholding the shares of articles first and then using classification as a second step performed better than the first approach, with an absolute improvement of about 6% in error rate.
+In addition, the classification method also gave a lower false positive rate.
+However, obtained improvements in the error rate and false positive rate of the classification model came in the expense of its relatively lower true positive rate.
+But in general, the second approach performed better than the first approach.

+Why could classification generally outperformed liner regression in this case?
+Firstly, what we want to predict is a binary variable having values 1 or 0.
+But linear regression model usually performs better in predicting continuous variables than discrete variables.
+Secondly, it potentially has more room for errors that comes from choosing the threshold for the followed discretization.
 Categorization or discretization assumes that the relationship between the predictor and the response is flat within intervals and the threshold is very likely to be estimated with sampling error.
-Moreover, the errors we get from the first stage linear regression might be magnified in the second stage when choosing threshold.
-That’s another reason why the linear regression has higher error rates and false positive rates.
+Moreover, the errors we get from the first stage of doing linear regression might be magnified in the second stage when choosing threshold.
+That explains why the linear regression has higher error rates and false positive rates.

-Logistic regression performs better on classification problems due to the fact that they are constructed to predict conditional probabilities where the binary outcomes are in the discrete form.
+Conversely, logistic regression performs better on classification problems due to the fact that they are constructed to predict conditional probabilities where the binary outcomes are in the discrete form.
 Unlike linear regression, logistic regression can directly predict probabilities (values that are restricted to the (0,1) interval), furthermore, those probabilities are well-calibrated when compared to the linear regression.

-*How to improve an article’s chance to become viral?*
+**Extra Question: How to improve an article’s chance to become viral?**

 <table style="border-collapse:collapse; border:none;">